arcaderepairman/simple-sinatra/README.md

     userdata.
 I tired to keep this script as small as possible and have kept most of the infrastructure code within Ansible.

-    I don't have a pipe line for the the testing past, but the make files could be used for such a purpose.
-Also there are no server spec test.
-But I believe they could be applied to this model.
-Also e2e tests could be part of that pipeline via the test stack.
+    The infra code can be deployed to the test stack for pre-prod testing, I don't have a pipe line for this, but you could use the funcitons in the make files within CI pipe line.
+    There are no server spec tests.
+I have put in some simple Ansible tests at the very end using the uri module checking the sinatra and NGINX ports, to keep it simple, but there is room for improvement here.

-    Code updates can be applied directly to the hosts after deployment, via the Ansible code, but I would recommend instance rebuilds over this.
+    Code updates can be applied directly to the hosts after deployment, via the Ansible code, but I would recommend the building of a new stack and failing over to it.

     That about sums it up, there is more information about the inner working within the steps below that will give you more context on how it works.